Terminator 2: Judgment Day (arcade game): Ports

 The game was converted to the 16-bit game consoles Mega Drive/Genesis and Super NES, along with the 8-bit Master System and Nintendo Game Boy with downgraded graphics.
 However, the Mega Drive/Genesis and Master System versions could not do scaling due to hardware limitations, and many of the images were redrawn at different sizes.
 The Game Boy version got around this problem by having the enemies move from the side or top of the screen.
 The Game Boy version also uses some music from the arcade game Narc.

 The MS-DOS port of the game was very loyal to the arcade game in terms of graphics and speed.
-However, it was notoriously difficult to run because of the high amount of conventional memory needed to run (580K out of 640K) and would usually need either a boot disk or memory tweaking (or both) in order to load.
+However, it was notoriously difficult to run because of the amount of conventional memory it needed (580K out of 640K) and would usually require either a boot disk or memory tweaking (or both) to load.

-The game was also retitled to T2: The Arcade Game to avoid conflict with the platform game.
+The game was also retitled T2: The Arcade Game to avoid conflict with the platform game.
 Players could control the gun cursor with the control pad.
 The Super NES version supports the Super Scope and the Super NES Mouse in addition to the standard control pad.
 Other lower graphical ports include the Amiga and the Game Gear.
-In North America it was one of the few games which supported the Mega Drive/Genesis's Menacer, but on the Master System, the Light Phaser was not supported, only a joypad.
+In North America, it was one of the few games which supported the Mega Drive/Genesis's Menacer, but on the Master System, the Light Phaser was not supported, only a joypad.